AVSystem/Anjay-zephyr-client/demo/README.md

 where `<BOARD>` should be replaced by the selected board from `boards/` directory.

 > **__NOTE:__**
-> Runtime certificate and private key do not work with Thingy:91 and Arduino Nano 33 BLE Sense.
+> Runtime certificate and private key do not work with Thingy:91.

 This feature works with nrf9160dk starting from revision v0.14.0.
 For this board use configuration which utilizes external flash chip and software-based cryptography:
 ```